Wayne T. Davis Dean’s Chair

 Matthew Mench received his BS, MS, and PhD in mechanical engineering from Pennsylvania State University in 1995, 1996, and 2000, respectively.
 After two years as a post-doctoral assistant and research professor, he was promoted to a tenure-track assistant professor of mechanical engineering at Penn State, where he founded the Fuel Cell Dynamics and Diagnostics Laboratory.
 He was promoted early with tenure to associate professor at Penn State in 2007.
 In August of 2010, Mench moved to the University of Tennessee, Knoxville (UT), as the Condra Chair of Excellence and professor of mechanical engineering, with a 25 percent joint appointment at Oak Ridge National Lab.

 From August 2013 through November 2019, and from August 2020 through February 2021, he served as head of the Department of Mechanical, Aerospace, and Biomedical Engineering (MABE) with a 100 percent appointment at UT.
-Since March 3, 2021, he has served as interim dean of the Tickle College of Engineering.
+Since July 1, 2021, he has served as dean of the Tickle College of Engineering.

 During his time as department head, department research expenditures, enrollments, and donations all saw significant increases.
 From December 2019 through July 2020 he served as interim vice chancellor for research at UT, where he served on Chancellor Donde Plowman’s cabinet during the onset of the COVID-19 pandemic.
 In this role he oversaw conversion of the entire campus research enterprise to a scaled-down safe operations mode, and organized a team of experts to scale up an on-campus testing program that is still in use.